Iranian architecture: Persian domes

-Contemporary Iranian architecture in and outside Iran
+Contemporary Iranian architecture

 Contemporary architecture in Iran begins with the advent of the first Pahlavi period in the early 1920s.
 Some designers, such as Andre Godard, created works such as the National Museum of Iran that were reminiscent of Iran's historical architectural heritage.
 Others made an effort to merge the traditional elements with modern designs in their works.
 The Tehran University main campus is one such example.
 Others, such as Heydar Ghiai and Houshang Seyhoun, have tried to create completely original works, independent of prior influences.
 Dariush Borbor's architecture successfully combined modern architecture with local vernacular.
-Borj-e Milad (or Milad Tower) is the tallest tower in Iran and is the sixth tallest tower in the world.
+The Azadi Tower, originally called the Shadyad Tower, was completed in 1971 and has since become one of the major landmarks of Tehran.
+Designed by Hossein Amanat, it incorporates forms and ideas from historic Iranian architecture.
+Milad Tower (or Milad Tower), completed in 2007, is the tallest tower in Iran and is the 24th tallest free-standing structure in the world.

-Future architecture in Iran

-Major construction projects are underway all around Iran.
-Iran is developing Isfahan City Center, which is the largest mall in Iran and the largest mall with a museum in the world.
-It includes a hotel, indoor amusement park, and food court, among other amenities.
-The Flower of the East Development Project is another grand project on Kish Island in the Persian Gulf.
-The project, includes one '7-star' and two '5-star' hotels, three residential areas, villas and apartment complexes, coffee shops, luxury showrooms and stores, sports facilities and a marina.